bstudios/CueB/Readme.md

 | Off       | 🔴    | No network                                          |
 | Off       | 🟡    | No messages received from server in last 10 minutes |

-## Tracking deployed devices
+## Tracking deployed outstations

-List of devices produced is in the wiki: https://github.com/bstudios/CueB/wiki
+List of outstations produced is in the wiki: https://github.com/bstudios/CueB/wiki